ssbsukirat/medicine/Immune, inflammatory, rheumatological/SLE.md

 	- deposition of Ig at the dermal-epidermal junction (DEJ),
 	- injury to basal keratinocytes,
 	- inflammation dominated by T lymphocytes in the DEJ and around blood vessels and dermal appendages
+	- expression of IFN-regulated cytokines and chemokines and by IFN-producing pDCs and keratinocytes
+- Renal
 	-